When is nonreciprocity relevant?: Symmetry requirements and general setting

 where $f$ is any analytic function symmetric under the exchange of the first two arguments.
 For such a $\delta \cS$, we can use scaling arguments to show that the dominant contribution remains the same as in the main text.
 Let us consider $f=\phi_1^2+\phi_2^2$ as an example.
 It corresponds to the following perturbed dynamics

 The correction to the order parameter is then given by

 Since the unperturbed fields are uncoupled, averages can be computed independently for $\phi_1$ and $\phi_2$.
 Note that terms that contain $\hat \phi_2$ do not contribute, because $\hat \phi_2(x,t)$ corresponds to the response to a perturbation at a time infinitesimally successive to $t$, so that $\langle \hat{\phi}_2\phi_2^2 \big|_{\bx', t'} \rangle_0=0$.
-We also remark that neither $\phi_1^2$ nor $\phi_2^2$ are critical fields, therefore they do not change the critical behavior of the dominant term (see SM).
+We also remark that $\phi_1^2$ and $\phi_2^2$ take a finite value at the transition, therefore they do not change the critical behavior of the dominant term (see SM).
 The perturbation is thus relevant whenever the susceptibility diverges.